The Osage indie cinema scene

 Programming character

-Across this week's bookings, Osage programmers are leaning into drama (7 titles), romance (2 titles), documentary (2 titles), war (2 titles), sci-fi (1 titles).
+Across our seasonal catalog, Osage programmers are leaning into drama (7 titles), romance (2 titles), documentary (2 titles), war (2 titles), sci-fi (1 titles).
 The shape of any city's indie circuit is a question of which genres its programmers and audiences have agreed to take seriously, and the breakdown above is a reasonable proxy for what Osage currently considers part of the conversation.

 Where to look next

 Looking further afield in IA?
-Browse all cities in our directory, or follow a film and let the schedule decide where to go next: see our full film catalog.
+Browse all cities in our directory, or follow a film across the circuit: see our full film catalog.
 Programmer-driven cities like Osage tend to share titles with each other on a one-to-two-week lag, so the films above will frequently surface in nearby metros shortly after their Osage run.